yawnbo/dots/README.md

 ## dotfiles
 *_note_*
-these are probably NOT stable
+these are probably ~~NOT~~ stable
+read through install script before using plz
 ### fix (still)
-um just tmux i guess..
-nvim could use more but its very usable at this point so its whatevr
+brackets are so annoying find a way to fix the highlighting and autopair being stupid
+maybe change telescope keybinds